jmpsec/osctrl/docs/auth-providers.md

 ## Configuration modes

-osctrl-api takes its settings from **either** flags/environment variables **or** a YAML file — not both.
-When `--config` is passed (which is what the systemd unit written by `deploy/provision.sh` does), the YAML file is the only source: environment variables are not merged in and are ignored.
+osctrl-api resolves startup settings from **either** flags/environment variables **or** a YAML file — not both.
+When `--config` is passed, the YAML file is the only service-configuration source; environment variables are not merged into it.

 So pick the one that matches how you run the service:

-- **Provisioned / systemd deployments** — edit the `saml:` and `oidc:` sections of `config/osctrl-api.yml`.
+- **Provisioned / systemd deployments** — edit the `saml:` and `oidc:` sections of the deployed API YAML file.
+Native packages install it at `/opt/osctrl/config/api.yml`; source provisioning commonly uses `config/osctrl-api.yml`.
 Run
   `osctrl-api config-generate` to emit a fresh file with both sections present, or copy them from [`deploy/config/api.yml`](../deploy/config/api.yml).